Italian entry into World War I: Treaty of London

 Public and elite opinion was split on the wisdom of entering the war, for either side.
 Italy was very poorly prepared, the army was not well trained, and there was too small an industrial and financial base.
 A handful of leaders made the basic decisions, notably Prime Minister Antonio Salandra and especially the two foreign ministers Antonio di San Giuliano and Sidney Sonnino.
 They optimistically expected that victory would bring new territories and new glory, hopefully closing some of Italy's internal conflicts.
-The country made a fundamental contribution to defeating the Central Powers and Italy was recognized as one of the "Big Four" top Allied powers.
+The country made a fundamental contribution to defeating the Central Powers and Italy was recognized as one of the "Big Three" top Allied powers.
 Under the Peace Treaties of Saint-Germain, Rapallo and Rome, Italy gained a permanent seat in the League of Nations's executive council.
 Despite the increased international prestige, expectations of territorial expansion fell short.
-After the war, Italy never received any portion of "slice" of the Ottoman Empire, further, the Allies granted Italy barely half of the European territories that had been promised-prompting nationalists to label the result as a "Mutilated victory"; that angry sentiment helped to the rise of the fascist dictatorship of Benito Mussolini in 1922.
+After the war, Italy never received any portion or "slice" of the Ottoman Empire, further, the Allies granted Italy barely half of the European territories that had been promised-prompting nationalists to label the result as a "Mutilated victory"; that angry sentiment helped to the rise of the fascist dictatorship of Benito Mussolini in 1922.

 Roy Pryce summarized the bitter experience: